Sai-10z/DiseaseSense/README.md

-# 🧬 Disease Prediction System using Machine Learning
+# 🧬 DiseaseSense – ML-Based Disease Prediction System

-A Django-based machine learning web application that predicts potential diseases from user-entered symptoms.
-The project was developed to explore how machine learning can assist in healthcare-oriented prediction systems by combining data preprocessing, exploratory data analysis (EDA), multi-model evaluation, and real-time prediction through an interactive web interface.
+A Django-based web application that predicts potential diseases from user-entered symptoms using machine learning.
+The project includes data preprocessing, exploratory data analysis (EDA), multi-model evaluation, and real-time prediction through an interactive interface.

-Multiple classification algorithms were trained and compared using symptom-based datasets, with Logistic Regression selected as the final model for its simplicity, interpretability, and reliable performance.
+Logistic Regression was selected as the final model for its simplicity, interpretability, and reliable performance.

 ---